-Most businesses use their website to publish marketing content, much as they would a brochure or product catalog.
+Most businesses design their website to publish marketing content, much as they would a brochure or product catalog.
 In commercial real estate, especially on property marketing sites, the emphasis is on the statistics of each space, bullet points about building features, and listings of nearby amenities.

 These things are obviously important.
 It’s the information that your prospects are looking for, and it should be front and center.
-But if your website is only functioning as a marketing brochure, you’re likely missing out on business.
+But if your website design is only functioning as a marketing brochure, you’re likely missing out on business.
 In our experience, there are four major features that any business website — including commercial real estate websites — need to provide.

 Search Engine Optimization (SEO)